chaukhoa97/portfolio-v2/docs/Next.js/app-router.md

 ### `fetch` API

-Next.js extends the native `fetch` Web API to allow you to configure the caching and revalidating behavior for each fetch request on the server.
+Next.js extends (**actually override**) the native `fetch` Web API to allow you to configure the caching and revalidating behavior for each fetch request on the server.
 You can use `fetch` whenever you need the data without worrying about the performance implications of making multiple requests for the same data.
 This is possible because fetch requests are automatically memoized.

 ### Parallel and Sequential Data Fetching